 Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 BIOL 1306 includes the scientific method, the chemical basis of life, the organization and function of the cell, cellular reproduction, energy transformations, and genetics.
 Other concepts are included in BIOL 1407.
 BIOL 1306 and BIOL 1307 are two linked courses designed to be taken in consecutive semesters.
 Intended for science majors.
 BIOL 1306 and BIOL 1308 may not both be counted towards completion of graduation requirements.
 Students enrolling in BIOL 1306 should have one year of high school chemistry or one semester of college chemistry and a strong background in biology.
 Three lecture hours per week.
-Prerequisite: None.
+Recommended prerequisite: MATH 1314.
+Successful completion of College Algebra or concurrent enrollment in higher-level mathematics is recommended.
 Co-requisite: BIOL 1106 Biology for Science Majors I Laboratory.